AgoraIO-Community/RTE-Innovation-Challenge-2020/README.md

-# RTE Innovation Challenge 2020
+# [ARCHIVED] RTE Innovation Challenge 2020

+**⚠️ This project is no longer maintained and has been archived.**
+Please note that this repository is now in a read-only state and will not receive any further updates or support.

+For documentation and support, please visit the [Agora Documentation](https://docs.agora.io/en/).

+---

 *English* | [中文](README.zh.md)